-As a small business owner, you should know about the debate that is raging right now regarding whether or not a growing number of states have the right to demand that online retailers, such as Amazon.com, collect sales tax on products sold to customers in those states.
+As a small business owner, even if you work from home, you should know about the debate that is raging right now regarding whether or not a growing number of states have the right to demand that online retailers, such as Amazon.com, collect sales tax on products sold to customers in those states.
 Perhaps surprisingly to some, online retailers currently are NOT required to do so in more states than not.
 Although Amazon is just one of many online retailers potentially affected by these proposed changes, it is most certainly the largest.
 It is this fact that has led the pundits to refer collectively to the current and growing number of similar state-based proposals as The Amazon Tax.

 It’s no surprise that Amazon and companies like it aren’t in favor of gathering sales tax on products they sell in states where they have not ever had to before.
 After all, it’s no secret that online retailers’ current tax-free status gives them the competitive edge over what is referred to as “brick and mortar” business owners―many of whom must charge as much as 10% or more than their online competitors due to taxes for the same products.